-Award-Winning Photographer Misan Harriman Brings Powerful Message Of Social Justice To 2024 Ajyal
+Award-winning photographer Misan Harriman brings powerful message of social justice to 2024 Ajyal

-Doha, Qatar; November 20, 2024: Acclaimed photographer and Oscar nominated filmmaker Misan Harriman said he was in tears when he was invited to the 2024 Ajyal film Festival by Doha Film Institute Chief Executive Officer Fatma Hassan Alremaihi.
+(MENAFN- BCW Global) Doha, Qatar; November 20, 2024: Acclaimed photographer and Oscar®-nominated filmmaker Misan Harriman said he was in tears when he was invited to the 2024 Ajyal film Festival by Doha Film Institute Chief Executive Officer Fatma Hassan Alremaihi.

 "I've never heard of a major film festival opening with a film about Sudan, where the world witnesses the largest loss of lives," says Harriman.
 "That Ajyal recognised it by opening with Sudan, Remember Us – to me – is an extremely revolutionary moment.”